jeromeguillaume/kong-plugin-soap-xml-handling/SAXON.md

   </products>
 </root>
 ```
-The expected `JSON` response is like:
+The expected `JSON` response is as following.
+Pay attention to the `json` property: it contains the whole converted request XML.
 ```
 HTTP/1.1 200 OK
 Content-Type: application/json